Degrees, Certificates and Awards

 Students who major in Liberal Studies, or are undecided about a major, should refer to “Liberal Studies” in this Catalog’s Index.

-- Maintain a cumulative GPA of 2.0 or better in all college units attempted; and
+- Maintain a cumulative GPA of 2.0 or higher in degree-applicable coursework.

-- Candidates for an Associate Degree are required to complete a minimum of 12 units through SBCC.
+- A minimum of 12 units through SBCC.

 Philosophy of General Education